Dennis Miller: Comedic style

 Describing his career Miller stated, "It's all been built on arcane references, precision of language, and a reasonably imperturbable nature on TV.
 The basics are there, but I've been getting paid, making a living and having fun with it for next to 25 years, and you know that blows my mind that I've stuck with it.
 That's my favorite part of showbiz, hangin' in, knowing that something good is coming along. ...
 When I was starting, I thought I'd have to have a sword-in-the-stone moment of inspiration where I'd have to lay around for it to be visited on me.
 SNL was just a machine, and if you screwed two or three 'Updates' up, guess what, they have someone new and ready to go.
 So I learned how to pick up any newspaper and have five usable jokes in five minutes.
 "I don't ever wanna get self-important.
 I'm a comedian, and I want everyone in my life to know it.
 The stream-of-consciousness style is my monkey trick.
 I sit there, I watch stuff, and cultural references bump into my head.
 I watched a lot of TV when I was a kid."

 Miller has referred to his casual stage-style as "quasi-Dean Martin insouciance."
 When asked if he has accepted others' title of him as "the 'intelligent' comedian," he replied, "The smartest thing I ever did was not buying into the fact that people thought I was smart.
 I was telling jokes about where I named the robot maid for The Jetsons.
 It's just a joke.
 I just did jokes.
 I never had my head up my ass that I mattered.
 I'm trying to get laughs...
 I'm OK [intelligence-wise].
 I remember I had a writer once who told me—and we disagreed about everything, so I know he didn't think I was smart—but he said, 'I'll give you this.
 You have a deep drawer and a nice retrieval system.'
 I always thought that was a good appraisal of whatever limited comedy gift I had.
 I have a pretty good memory for pop arcana and a pretty quick retrieval system."

 Personal life

 Miller married Carolyn "Ali" Espley, a former model from Vancouver, British Columbia on April 24, 1988.
 Espley is best known as the girl in Kajagoogoo's 1983 "Too Shy" music video.
 The couple live in Santa Barbara and have two sons who were born in 1990 and 1993.

 Political views

-Although in his early years of fame he was perceived as staunch liberal and an outspoken critic of Republicans, in recent years Miller has become known for his neoconservative political opinions.
+Although in his early years of fame he was perceived as a staunch liberal and an outspoken critic of Republicans, Miller later became known for his neoconservative political opinions.